CONSTITUTION AND BY-LAWS

 • File copies of all meetings in a secure location

-• Purchasing, maintenance and accountability of all league equipment
+• Maintenance and accountability of all league equipment

 Treasurer: